 Much like services such as Netflix or Sky, you should find the Fire TV interface on your television straightforward and intuitive to navigate and well-prepped with ideas on what to watch.
-The main menu at the centre of your screen makes it easy to search for what you’re looking for.
+The main menu at the center of your screen makes it easy to search for what you’re looking for.
 You can scroll over apps to jump direct to content and start playing instantly.

 What voice commands can I give my Fire TV?